cartheur/aiventure-rodney/README.md

 # aiventure-rodney

-A project to revitalize and learn by Heiserman's 1979 robotics DIY.
-The robotics part is not the point of interest, rather, how to build an i8085 computer _from scratch_.
-To explore Heiserman's self-learning aspect, a game will need to be devised for the computer to play.
+A project revolving around Heiserman's 1979 robotics proposition.
+The focus is _scratch-building_ an i8085 computer.
+To explore self-learning programs, a game will need to be devised for the computer to play.

 ## What is in here?